 The practice of companion planting can have a favorable impact on preventing disease and pests.
 There are many plants that you can grow along side veggies and fruits that help mitigate them!
 Companion plants can both deter pests, and attract beneficial insects and pollinators to your garden.

 For example, french marigolds are said to prevent root-knot nematodes when planted with tomatoes, melon, and squash.
 Put dill alongside cabbage and other brassicas to attract beneficial parasitic wasps that can reduce the presence and damage of cabbage moth worms.
 Nasturtiums deter cucumber beetles, while also serving as “trap plant” to attract aphids and cabbage moths to them – and away from your crops.

 We always try to mix calendula, marigolds, zinnia, and basil among all our summer vegetables.
 I recently planted onions intermixed with our aphid-prone swiss chard, because onions repel aphids.
 Garlic does the same.
 Guess what?
 It has been working!
 We currently have some aphids on the swiss chard planted without onion companions, but none on those by the onions!
 Natural pest prevention for the win.

 The list of applications for companion planting goes on and on.
-This subject needs a dedicated post of its own, which I will write up soon!
-In the meantime, you can find a full list of companion plant relationships – who likes to be planted with who, and who doesn’t – in an easy-to-reference chart within the Homestead and Chill free Garden Planning Toolkit.
+The subject of companion planting deserves a dedicated post of its own, which you can find here.
+You can also get a full list of companion plant relationships – who likes to be planted with who, and who doesn’t – in an easy-to-reference chart within the Homestead and Chill free Garden Planning Toolkit.
 It also includes planting calendars to help you determine the best time of year to grow things, for every USDA hardiness zone!

 Pest Prevention Through Garden Maintenance & Crop Rotation